margaretstorey/cscwuvic2018/README.md

 ## Important Dates:
    * Last day to drop the course with 100% refund: May 19th
-   * Last day to drop the course without penalty of failture: June 13th
+   * Last day to drop the course without penalty of failure: June 13th
    * See the [schedule](schedule.md) page for due dates.

 ## Course Content (Slides and Readings):